Ha-Duong-88/Pewlett-Hackard-Analysis/README.md

 2) There are 90,398 employees with unique titles that were born between 1952-01-01 and 1955-12-31 that are eligible for retirement packages.
 This amounts to 30% of total current employees population that are nearing retirement.

-3) Senior Engineers titls account for 33% and Senior Staff titles account for 31% of the retirement-eligible employee population.
+3) Senior Engineers titles account for 33% and Senior Staff titles account for 31% of the retirement-eligible employee population.
 Combined these titles represent 64% of the total 90,398 retirement-qualified employees.
-This could present a significant risk to the company.
-The recommendation is to create a pipeline for these titles in the Mentorship Program to future-proof the company against loss of this knowledge base.
+This could present a significant risk to the company to have a large number of attrition for these two titles.
+The recommendation is to create a pipeline for these titles in the Mentorship Program to future-proof the company against loss of this knowledge base and skillsets.

 ![image](https://user-images.githubusercontent.com/80140082/116820738-61578080-ab2b-11eb-94d5-84f59f40a358.png)